sujeshpadhi91/seng438-a3/seng438-a3.md

 | **Clarity** (are they easy to follow, through commenting or style, etc.?)                                                                                                                                  | 10% |
 | **Correctness** (do the tests actually test what they are intended to test?)                                                                                                                               | 15% |

-## 5.3 LAB REPORT (40%)
+## 5.3 Lab Report (40%)

 Students will be required to submit a report on their work in the assignment as a group.
-To be consistent, please use the template markdown file ([Assignment3-ReportTemplate.md](Assignment3-ReportTemplate.md)) provided online under the Assignment 3 folder.
+To be consistent, please use the template markdown file ([seng438-a3-team_number.md](seng438-a3-team_number.md)) provided online under the Assignment 3 folder.
 If desired, feel free to rename the sections, as long as the headings are still descriptive and accurate.
 In the report should be included.

 | Marking Scheme                                                                                                                                                                           |     |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --- |